-Digital technology has transformed collecting environmental field data.
-Data is collected more efficiently, more accurately, in greater quantity, and processed more quickly than ever before.
+Digital technology has transformed environemental field data collection.
+Digital methods allow data to be collected more efficiently, more accurately, in greater quantity and processed more quickly than ever before.
 For Dudek biologists, archaeologists, urban foresters, hydrologists, and other science and engineering professionals that manage projects involving fieldwork, applying technology is a constant challenge as it evolves.

 Three Dudek team members recently sat down to chat about the nexus of environmental sciences fieldwork and data technology: